kparc/k/README.md

 **q:** how to upgrade?

-the update is identical to install. for convenience, consider adding the following to your rc file:
+the update command is the same as install. for convenience, consider adding the following to your rc file:
 ```
-alias kup="npm i @kparc/k -g"
+alias kup="npm i @kparc/k -g --silent"
 ```

 **q:** how to downgrade?